 E-Commerce websites will need to choose a CMS that facilitates a smooth online purchase process and offers shopping cart functions.
 While law firms, medical offices or dental clinics might need a CMS that can support a calendar or events function.
 Companies in the real estate, tourism or hospitality industries might require a CMS that supports photo galleries or photo slideshows.
 Think about your industry, look at competitor websites and consider the special features a CMS will need to meet your digital marketing goals.

 Certain CMSs are better at addressing specific needs compared to others.
 For more detailed information on choosing the right CMS for your business, check out our free CMS guide.
 If your website partner is not asking these questions, reach out to Bayshore Solutions for content management consulting today.
-Call (866) 352-4791 or email us at email@example.com to start the discussion.
+Contact Bayshore Solutions today to discuss how we can help grow your business through expert Content Marketing.

 For more than 20 years, Bayshore Solutions has provided innovative website and digital marketing expertise to clients across the United States.
 As a full-service agency, we help you grow your business by understanding your goals, defining customer audiences, creating stories, implementing technology, and learning from outcomes.